Denmark’s right-wing parties eked out a one-seat majority in Thursday’s election, forcing the prime minister, Helle Thorning-Schmidt, to resign.

 After last year’s European Parliament elections, which the People’s Party won in Denmark with 27 percent support, the nationalists joined Britain’s Conservative Party’s and Poland’s Law and Justice’s European Conservatives and Reformists bloc — shunning an alliance with less compromising Euroskeptics like Nigel Farage and France’s Marine Le Pen.

-Rasmussen has already signaled his support for British prime minister David Cameron’s European reform efforts, telling reporters before the election that he could count on Danish support for “a new arrangement that secures British welfare and in the process pave the way for us to push through some of the things we want.”
+Rasmussen has already signaled his support for British prime minister David Cameron’s European reforms, telling reporters before the election that he could count on Denmark for “a new arrangement that secures British welfare and in the process pave the way for us to push through some of the things we want.”

 Cameron has promised his voters a referendum on European Union membership after attempting to secure reforms that would strengthen the single market but weaken the link between the majority of member states that uses the euro and the few that don’t, including Denmark.